 Making the switch to a compostable phone case is an excellent step towards reducing plastic waste, but knowing how to dispose of it correctly is just as important as choosing an eco-friendly option in the first place.
 Unlike traditional plastic cases that can persist in landfills for centuries, compostable phone cases made from materials like[…]

 Introduction Cling film, also known as plastic wrap, has long been a household staple for keeping leftovers fresh and wrapping food on the go.
 The problem?
-Traditional cling film is made from petroleum-based plastics, which take hundreds of years to break down, often ending up in oceans and landfills, where they contribute to the growing[…]
+Traditional cling film is made from petroleum-based plastics, which take hundreds of years to break down and often end up in oceans and landfills, contributing to the growing microplastic[…]

 Have you ever noticed how often brands use the words biodegradable and compostable on their products?
 From coffee cups to shopping bags, these eco-friendly buzzwords are everywhere.